 To measure these KPIs, you need:

-Google Analytics or a comparable web analytics tool
+Google Analytics or comparable web analytics

-CRM system for managing and assessing leads
+CRM system for managing and evaluating leads

 Marketing automation for email nurturing and lead scoring